lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

 Little Ones provides a suggested schedule.
 Children may start attending nursery when they are 18 months old.

-_Children’s Sacrament Meeting Presentation._ The annual children’s sacrament meeting presentation is held during the last few months of the year.
-The children present what they have learned at home and at church during the year.
-They help the congregation focus on Heavenly Father, the Savior, and Their teachings.

-The Primary presidency and music leader prayerfully plan the presentation.
-The bishopric gives direction.
-Children may sing, give talks, and share stories, scriptures, or testimonies.

-The presentation may take all or part of the meeting time after the sacrament.
-Units with few children may invite children’s family members to participate.

-Because of the sacredness of sacrament meeting, the presentation should not include visuals, costumes, or media presentations.

-See “Instructions for Singing Time and the Children’s Sacrament Meeting Presentation” in Come, Follow Me—For Primary for more information.

-_Temple and Priesthood Preparation Meeting._ Parents have the primary responsibility to teach their children about the temple and the priesthood.
-To support them, the Primary presidency plans a Temple and Priesthood Preparation meeting each year.
-The bishopric gives direction.
-The meeting is for children in the Valiant 10 class.
-Parents are invited.
-This meeting has the following
-purposes:

-  * Help children understand priesthood purposes, responsibilities, and blessings.

-  * Help children participate in temple and family history work and prepare to make and keep sacred covenants.

-  * Help boys prepare to receive the Aaronic Priesthood.

-  * Help children prepare to receive a temple recommend.

-The meeting may be held during Primary on Sunday, at another time on Sunday, or at a different time.
-A member of the bishopric conducts.
-At least one member of the Primary presidency attends.

-If a unit has few children, the meeting may be held under the direction of the stake presidency.
-Some or all of the wards in the stake meet together.

-See Temple and Priesthood Preparation on ChurchofJesusChrist.org for more information.

 12.2.1.3

 #### Service and Activities